Menu

 Duolingo-Language Lesson Audio lessons that help improve your listening and speaking skills.
 Find it on your local App Store.

-Rick Steves Audio Europe This App includes a vast library of Rick Steve’s audio content.
-Get cultural and travel info.
-Includes self-guided tours of top attractions and historic walks.
-A must-have.
+Rick Steves Audio Europe This App includes a vast library of Rick Steves audio content.
+It also provides cultural and travel information, including self-guided tours of top attractions and historic walks.
+It is a must-have.
 Find it on your local App Store.

 Google Translate We use this often to practice proper pronunciations of Italian words.
-Depending on where are in Italy some areas speak great English and some hardly at all, be ready As we always encourage, learning the basics of greeting and thanking people in the local language is essential.
-Google Translate was an easy app to use.
+Depending on where you are in Italy, some areas speak great English, and some hardly speak at all.
+Be ready.
+As we always encourage, learning the basics of greeting and thanking people in the local language is essential.
+Google Translate is an easy app to use.
 If needed, you can enter text in English, which will speak back in Maltese to aid in communicating with locals.

 Do you have a favorite Italy travel resource?
 Share your favorites in the comments section at the bottom of this page or